Denis Mack Smith: Career

 In 1961, he was elected to a Senior Research Fellowship at All Souls College, Oxford, a position he held until he retired in 1987, and was an Emeritus Fellow until his death.
 He became a foreign honorary member of the American Academy of Arts and Sciences in 1972 and was elected to a Fellowship of the British Academy in 1976.
-Smith published a study of Mussolini’s foreign policy the same year, followed in 1981 by a biography of the fascist leader.
+Mack Smith published a study of Mussolini’s foreign policy the same year, followed in 1981 by a biography of the fascist leader.
 He authored an anthology of texts (The Making of Italy 1796–1870), numerous essays and articles, and wrote highly acclaimed biographies of Count Cavour and Giuseppe Mazzini, and a history of the Monarchy of Italy.
-Smith acted as public orator in San Marino in 1982 before publishing Modern Italy: a Political History in 1997 with Yale University Press.
+Mack Smith acted as public orator in San Marino in 1982 before publishing Modern Italy: a Political History in 1997 with Yale University Press.
 He was elected to the Royal Society of Literature and served as chairman of the Association for the Study of Modern Italy from 1987.

 Though his work on Italian history has been criticized by Italian academics, including Rosario Romeo and Renzo De Felice, since their first translations were published in the 1950s, Mack Smith remains the second best-selling author on Italian history after Indro Montanelli.
 Other Italian academics were outraged over Mack Smith's refusal "to regard Italian fascism and the rise of Benito Mussolini as an aberration".
 Mack Smith contended that one of the causes of Italian fascism was the structural weaknesses that existed in the Italian political system, a lasting "legacy of the Risorgimento".